 The Juice Nutritional Value

-Nutritional value is the sole purpose of juicing, so everyone wants a nutritious juice.
+According to Very Well Fit, the nutritional value is the sole purpose of juicing, so everyone wants nutritious juice.
 This depends on two factors:

 The amount of force used to extract the juice from the ingredients

 And the process of breaking down the fiber